Return to the Costume List

 Sewing chiffon and stuff that frays

-If that sounds like entirely too much work, you can do what the burlesque dancers and dance houses do and serge the edges.
+If that sounds like entirely too much work, you can do what the burlesque dancers and dance houses do and serge the edges, assuming you have access to a serger.
 Less pretty, but it works.

 Velcro is helpful.
 Be careful;it can catch on some items (like feathers, polyester and some gloves).
 It's available in squares, strips, or by the yard, and in sew-on, self-adhesive, or iron-on versions.
 I am a huge fan of the industrial velcro which has tiny, tiny hooks that still adhere but don't catch on everything else or ruin stockings/chiffon when they touch.
 I prefer sew-on.
 Many fabrics will melt if ironed, and the self-adhesive velcro doesn't stay on well and can pull loose (it gums up the needle and thread if you try to stitch it on).
 Velcro is cheapest bought by the yard.
 It doesn't work well for things that have to flex (like floor show gloves).
 If you must use velcro in these areas, back it up with a snap or two.